Tantalor93/dnspyre/README.md

 A high QPS DNS benchmark.

 Flags:
       --help                    Show context-sensitive help (also try --help-long and --help-man).
   -s, --server="127.0.0.1"      DNS server IP:port to test.
 IPv6 is also supported, for example '[fddd:dddd::]:53'.
   -t, --type=A                  Query type.
   -n, --number=1                Number of queries to issue.
 Note that the total number of queries issued = number*concurrency*len(queries).
   -c, --concurrency=1           Number of concurrent queries to issue.
   -l, --rate-limit=0            Apply a global questions / second rate limit.
       --query-per-conn=0        Queries on a connection before creating a new one.
 0: unlimited -e, --expect=EXPECT ...
 Expect a specific response.
   -r, --recurse                 Allow DNS recursion.
       --probability=1           Each hostname from file will be used with provided probability in %.
 Value 1 and above means that each hostname from file will be used by each concurrent benchmark goroutine.
 Useful for randomizing queries across benchmark goroutines.
       --edns0=0                 Enable EDNS0 with specified size.
       --ednsopt=""              code[:value], Specify EDNS option with code point code and optionally payload of value as a hexadecimal string. code must be arbitrary numeric value.
       --tcp                     Use TCP fot DNS requests.
       --dot                     Use DoT for DNS requests.
       --write=1s                DNS write timeout.
       --read=4s                 DNS read timeout.
       --codes                   Enable counting DNS return codes.
       --min=400µs               Minimum value for timing histogram.
       --max=4s                  Maximum value for histogram.
       --precision=[1-5]         Significant figure for histogram precision.
       --distribution            Display distribution histogram of timings to stdout.
       --csv=/path/to/file.csv   Export distribution to CSV.
       --io-errors               Log I/O errors to stderr.
       --silent                  Disable stdout.
       --color                   ANSI Color output.
+      --hist=/path/to/plot.png  Plot histogram.
+Based on suffix format is chosen (.png, .svg, .pdf).
       --version                 Show application version.

 Args:
   <queries>  Queries to issue.
 Can be file referenced using @<file-path>, for example @data/2-domains